Expenses and Financial Assistance

 borrowed at a five percent interest rate with repayment commencing nine months after

-to borrowing through the Perkins Loan program.
+in regards to borrowing through the Perkins Loan program.

 Total repayment time for the aggregate loan amount ranges up to ten years.
 Each student